Current graduate students

 University Card Office

 The EagleID Card serves as the official UW-La Crosse form of identification.
 It is University policy that all students and staff have an official University ID Card.
-This card can be obtained and replaced at the Card Office at 223 Cartwright.
+This card can be obtained and replaced at the Card Office in 1131 Student Union.
 For your first card please bring some form of identification with you.
 This could be a driver's license, state issued ID, passport, military ID, permanent resident alien card, non-immigrant visa, certificate of U.S. naturalization, or Mexican consular card.

 For students, this card is valid during all terms they are enrolled.
 Students will receive their card in the mail about two weeks after their photo is taken.
 Students should carry their ID card with them at all times as they are required for university services.